 Pituitary tumors in children are almost never malignant.7

 Some types of tumors may make it difficult for women to become pregnant.
 A type of pituitary tumor called a prolactinoma (pronounced proh-lak-tuh-NOH-muh) is the most common type of pituitary tumor.
 Prolactinomas are five times as common in women as in men and can cause irregular periods and infertility.
-However, a doctor can prescribe medications that correct the high levels of prolactin (pronounced proh-LAK-tin) secreted by prolactinomas.8 These medications can restore regular periods, and thus fertility, in 90% of patients.9
+However, a doctor can prescribe medications that correct the high levels of prolactin (pronounced proh-LAK-tin) secreted by prolactinomas.8 These medications can restore regular periods and, thus, fertility in most patients.9

 Irregular periods or infertility can also be caused by nonfunctioning tumors, but unlike prolactinomas, nonfunctioning tumors do not secrete hormones.
 Instead, their size or position can damage the pituitary gland and prevent it from secreting enough of certain hormones.10 Too little secretion is called hyposecretion (pronounced hahy-poh-si-KREE-shuhn).
-Hyposecretion can lead to decreases in the sex steroids required for pregnancy.9 Nonfunctioning pituitary tumors are the second most common pituitary tumor, representing 25% of cases.11
+Hyposecretion can lead to decreases in the sex steroids required for pregnancy.9 Nonfunctioning pituitary tumors are common, accounting for about one-third of cases.11

 Talk to your doctor about treatment options if you have a pituitary tumor and want to get pregnant.